Vinfall/sb/README.md

 > [!WARNING]
 > These buckets are NOT audited/tested, they may or may not work.
 > When you use them, you are on your own.
-> Expect hash errors, either fix it yourself or use '-s' to skip verification.
+> Expect hash errors, either fix it yourself or use `scoop install -s` to skip verification.
->
-> When using `-s` with sudo, position matters:
-> `sudo scoop install -s sb/pragtical-rolling -g` would skip checksum verification
-> while `sudo scoop install sb/pragtical-rolling -s -g` means *silent*.

 - eka2l1-latest: Symbian OS/N-Gage emulator
 - flash: [clean-flash-builds][clean-flash-builds], Adobe Flash Player sans adware/spyware